Ruth Draper

 Ruth Draper (December 2, 1884 – December 30, 1956) was an American actress, dramatist and noted diseuse who specialized in character-driven monologues and monodrama.
 Her best-known pieces include The Italian Lesson, Three Women and Mr. Clifford, Doctors and Diets, and A Church in Italy.

 Early life and family

 Ruth Draper was born in New York City, the youngest child of Dr. William Henry and Ruth (née Dana) Draper.
 Her father, who was born in Brattleboro, Vermont, had the affluence to support a large family with the help of several servants.
-Ruth Draper's mother was the daughter of Charles Anderson Dana, editor and publisher of The New York Sun and had married Dr. Draper in 1878 some years after the loss of his first wife, Lucy.
+Ruth Draper's mother, the daughter of Charles Anderson Dana, editor and publisher of The New York Sun, married Dr. Draper in 1878 some years after the death of his first wife, Lucy.
 Her nephew, Paul Draper, was a noted dancer and actor.
 Draper's second cousin was the society architect Paul Phipps, father of the British performer Joyce Grenfell.
 Her nephew Raimund Sanders Draper was a WWII pilot.

+Draper came out as a debutante in 1902, and was active in the Junior League of the City of New York.